mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 nothing # hide
 ```

-To access the wattmeter labels, you can use the variable:
+To access the wattmeter labels, we can use the variable:
 ```@repl retrievingLabels
 device.wattmeter.label
 ```

 JuliaGrid utilizes an unordered dictionary format for storing labels, which improves performance.
-If you need to obtain labels in the same order as the wattmeter definitions sequence, you can use the following code:
+If we need to obtain labels in the same order as the wattmeter definitions sequence, we can use the following code:
 ```@repl retrievingLabels
 label = collect(keys(device.wattmeter.label))
 ```